eth-cscs/ext_mpi_collectives/README.md

 ## What it is

 The **ext_mpi_collectives** library provides persistent collective communication operations according to the MPI 4.0 standard.
 It is build on top of MPI libraries which might support or might not support MPI 4.0.
-The faster execution of the collectives through the library is provided using the MPI profiler hook.
+In the former case the MPI profiler hook is applied for linking.
+The fast execution of the collectives through the library is provided by the following features:

+ - Communication with flexible number of ports per node depending on the message size
+ - Benchmark at installation time of the library for latency and bandwidth mesurements
+ - Cyclic shift algorithm for flexible number of ports for *allgatherv*, *reduce_scatter* and *allreduce*
+ - Rank reordering for variable message sizes of *allgatherv* and *reduce_scatter*
+ - Extension of cyclic shift algorithm with prefix sum for *allreduce*

 ## Installation and usage